 Monkeypox is primarily characterized by a generalized rash with skin lesions.
 The rash is infectious.

-"The lesions often begin on the face before spreading to other parts of the body," says Dr. Drews.
-"In the days prior to the rash, infected individuals experience non-specific flu-like symptoms, including fever, headache, fatigue and body aches."
+"The lesions characteristically begin on the face before spreading to other parts of the body," says Dr. Drews.
+"In the days prior to the rash, infected individuals can experience non-specific flu-like symptoms, including fever, headache, fatigue and body aches."

 The current outbreak seems to be behaving a little bit differently than prior cases, however.

 "Many of the current cases have presented with rash starting in the groin or perianal area and sometimes the lesions have not spread to other parts of the body," according to Dr. Drews.